patrickmmartin/pith-writings/dao_of_scratch/article.md

 Clearly this was too mind-blowing and is no longer available in the current version.

+# Why Should I be interested in Scratch?
+As good question.
+Here are some topics to persuade you.

+## It's coming to a "classroom near you"

+`Good Point 7: ‘This Thing is Happening’` Note also that Scratch at this moment is on the way to being taught in the UK in primary and secondary schools – that’s years 3–8! (around 7 to 12 years old). [gov.uk]

+## The Scratch Heritage

+The Scratch environment is inspired by the work of Seymour Papert [Papert], epitomised in the book _Mindstorms_ [Papert93].
+Listing the whole corpus of the whole back story is out of scope, so this is going to be left for the interested reader.

+## Some Examples

+You can explore for yourself by visiting the website [Scratch-2], making use of `Good Point 8: it has a single entry search box`.
+Having found a project of interest, you can dive straight in and take a look using `Good Point 9: Scratch has a ‘See Inside’ button`.
+If you like what you find you can then simply fork it using `Good Point 10: Scratch has a ‘Remix’ button`.

+That new project is now available for you to modify, debug and run in any way you see fit.

+Now, although it ruins the nice 3-part list rhetorical flourish, let me just mention here `Good Point 11: Scratch lets you edit before login and then allows you to login and save if you wish`.

+Question: how many _paid for_ services that we use for generating wealth can say the same?
+For the classroom environment, when dealing with the early years where it is a stretch to require detailed forward planning, this is a Good Thing.

+# What can be done in Scratch?
+I won’t promote individual projects, and further I will assert that I don’t need to.
+Instead let’s rely upon `Good Point 8: it has a single entry search box` and I can list some jump off points:
+* Yorkshire to English dictionary [Scratch-Dictionary]
+* Innumerable RPG type things about cat clans [Scratch-Cats]
+ * no, me neither
+* Space Invaders [Scratch-Invaders]
+ * aww, yeah...
+* Pacman [Scratch-Pacman]

+## Who are the users?

+Well, it seems to be primarily educationalists and UK scholastic years 3– 8 (at least), we’ll see why in a bit, through `Good Point 12: a cast of thousands` – there are 10s of millions of projects and millions of users.
+[Scratch-Stats1] [Scratch-Stats2]

 # A List of Additional Good Points